sanjanad1024/sanjanad1024.github.io/_pages/notes.md

 Here are notes from several of the classes I've taken at MIT.

 For fun, I occasionally return to old notes to clean them up and add diagrams.
 Notes listed in <span style = "color:var(--global-gray-text-color)">gray</span> are ones for which I haven't yet done so.
-These aren't at the level of polish I'd like &mdash; they have many more errors and typos and may have some lectures in which the LaTeX or sentence structure is messed up (due to me not being able to type fast enough), and many diagrams are incomplete (if a diagram doesn't make sense, you should assume it's incomplete) &mdash; and may get updated in the future.
+These aren't at the level of polish I'd like, and may get updated in the future.

 <!-- <hr> -->
 {% assign notes = site.lecture_notes | sort: 'code' %}